Albert Ákos

-Albert from the kindred Ákos, also known as Albert the Great (Ákos nembeli (Nagy) Albert; died after 1276), was a Hungarian lord in the second half of the 13th century, who served as Master of the horse from 1270 to 1272, then briefly Ban of Severin in 1272.
+Albert from the kindred Ákos, also known as Albert the Great (Ákos nembeli (Nagy) Albert; died after 1276), was a Hungarian lord in the second half of the 13th century, who served as master of the horse from 1270 to 1272, then briefly Ban of Severin in 1272.

 Family

-Albert was born into the so-called Ernye branch of the gens (clan) Ákos as the son of Erdő I. His belonging to the kindred is first identified by Hungarian historian László Makkai.
-Albert's elder brother was the powerful lord Ernye, by whose service this branch of the extended gens rose to become one of the richest and most influential members of the elite by the end of the century (Albert's nephew was Stephen, the most powerful member of the kindred).
+Albert was the son of Erdő I, part of into the Ernye branch of the gens (clan) Ákos.
+Albert's elder brother was the powerful lord Ernye, by whose service this branch of the extended gens rose to become one of the richest and most influential elite families by the end of the century.
+Albert's nephew, Stephen, is regarded as the most powerful member of the kindred.
 Ernye and Albert also had a younger brother, Erdő II, who served as ispán of Tolna (1272) and Trencsén Counties (1274).
+Albert's belonging to the kindred was first identified by Hungarian historian László Makkai.

-Albert had at least three children from his unidentified wife; Mojs I was considered a partisan of Andrew III of Hungary in the 1290s, while the younger sons – John and Ákos – were both mentioned only once in 1278.
+Albert had at least three children from his unidentified wife; Mojs I was considered a partisan of Andrew III of Hungary in the 1290s, while the younger sons, John and Ákos, were both mentioned only once in 1278.
 Albert's grandson, Mojs II was a rebellious lord in the early 14th century, who made an alliance with oligarch James Borsa and the sons of the late Ladislaus Kán in 1315 and caused a rebellion against Charles I of Hungary.